June In The Vegie Patch + Greenhouse

 Broccoli

-Late summer planted broccoli are providing loads of useful shoots – they’re so big hearted, they give and give!
-Once the main broccoli head has been harvested, many side shoots will spring forth.
-For more shoots, leave as much central stem as you can when you take the main head.
+Late summer planted broccoli are providing loads of useful shoots – they’re so big hearted, once the main broccoli head has been harvested, many side shoots will spring forth.
+Leave as much central stem as you can when you take the main head, this will garner you more shoots.
+Harvesting regularly is a win for longevity – it prevents them heading off to seed which signals the end of the shoots.

 Leeks

 Leeks are at peak perfection right now.
 Get them up before they start to develop seed heads and a hard central stalk.
-The roots really hold onto the soil, so slide a fork in to loosen things up before levering them out.
+The roots hold tight onto the soil, so slide a fork in to loosen things up before levering them out.
 I cut the tops and roots while out in the garden and pop them on the compost.
 Rinsing leeks at the outside tap saves mud in the kitchen!

 Parsnips